- Prior to 1948; The pre-plastic flying disc era

 We thank Jim Palmeri and Skippy Jammer for getting us started and Ken Westerfield and Stork for their additional formatting and editing.
 We also appreciate the input from Tom Leitner, Bethany Porter Sanchez and Lui Tasini.

-Appendix 1: The Development of Freestyle in Canada
+Appendix 1: The Development of Early Frisbee and Freestyle in Canada

 In 1970, Ken Westerfield and Jim Kenner moved from Michigan to Toronto, setting up their Frisbee playing headquarters in Queens Park.
 Playing Frisbee freestyle and object disc golf became a daily event at the park. n 1971, with a hundred dollars each, bedrolls and a Frisbee, they set out to hitchhike across Canada, stopping to do improv Frisbee street performances at popular annual events, the Klondike Days in Edmonton and the Calgary Stampede in Alberta.
 Concluding their cross-country hitchhiking tour in Vancouver, they made their summer home in the Yippie (Youth International Party) founded “All Seasons Park” (tent city).
 This park was a protest against the Four Seasons company plans to build a complex on two blocks adjacent to Stanley Park, which was inspired and modeled after People’s Park in Berkeley, CA, formed two years prior.
 Westerfield and Kenner, although not politically affiliated with the Yippies, still made the protested park their home while performing nightly Frisbee shows in the historic Gastown area, in front of a railroad car turn restaurant, oddly enough called Frisby’s.
 Because of the urban settings, free-styling with a Frisbee at night in front of crowds in the streets was very surreal.
 They would bounce the disc off the buildings, throw around statues, skip the Frisbee through traffic and throw over mobs of interested spectators.
 In the fall of 1971, wanting to return to Toronto they needed travel money.
 Continuing to perform at Frisby’s, they decided they would try to collect money like street musicians, it was a success.
 Returning to Toronto they lived in the notorious counter-cultural Rochdale College while performing Frisbee shows on the Yonge Street Mall.
 Nightly, thousands of tourists and Torontonians would enjoy displays of their Frisbee expertise, while friends would use a Frisbee to collect donations.
 Wanting to add professional legitimacy to their Frisbee show, they approached Irwin Toy, the distributor of Frisbee’s in Canada and proposed their show to promote the Frisbee.
 Their first professional performance was a basketball half-time show at Jarvis Collegiate Institute in Toronto.
 The students loved it; Westerfield and Kenner were only paid twenty dollars each for the show, but more importantly, they had proven that their show would be beneficial in helping the company to promote the Frisbee.
 In 1972, they were retained by Irwin Toy to perform at special community and sporting events across Canada.
 Each year beginning in 1974 their Canadian tour would end in Vancouver where they would conduct their Vancouver Open Frisbee Championships (1974-1977) on Kitsilano Beach and Stanley Park.
 These Irwin tours also included teaching and conducting contests for the Jr. Frisbee Program assisted by the Canadian Parks and Recreation.
 This program was adopted from the successful Wham-O, Jr Frisbee Program in the United States.